Seun-works/Project-with-terraform-and-kubernetes/README.md

 - Utilizing Kubernetes pods and servicse to make container available through the service load balancer.
 - Deployed Kubernetes node cluster in private subnets across three availability zones for high availability.

+### Future additions
+- Utilizing more images to be deployed within the eks cluster.
+- Adding prometheus monitoring for the pods within the cluster.